Kreativ Auto

 Often confused with

-• A weak battery often gets mistaken for a parasitic draw before basic battery health is even checked.
+• A weak battery is often mistaken for a parasitic draw before basic battery testing is even done.

-• Owners also jump straight to the alternator when short-trip use and lost reserve capacity are enough to explain the symptom.
+• Owners also jump straight to the alternator when short-trip use and low reserve capacity can explain the symptom.

 Stop driving if

-• The car needs repeated jump starts, warning lights are appearing, or voltage behavior is becoming unpredictable.
+• The car needs repeated jump starts, the battery is swelling or leaking, or warning lights are appearing along with unstable voltage.

 • The battery is new but the vehicle still goes flat quickly after sitting.